-Step 3: Insert a prompt in your document
+Step 3.
+Insert a prompt in your document

-A ❶ text box does not require any further septs as it will be replaced with the text entered by the user.
+❶ A text box does not require any further steps as it will be replaced with the text entered by the user.

-Step 4: Save your template
+Step 4.
+Save your template

-Before you can use or test your template you have to save it.
-Use the Save template-option of the DocumentsCorePack TemplateDesigner in order to publish the template to Dynamics 365.
+Before you can use or test your template, you must save it.
+Use the Save Template option of the DCP TemplateDesigner to publish the template to Dynamics 365.

-Please Note: Prompts do not work with the TemplateDesigner, only by using the DocumentsCorePack Server Dialog (“Create Document”).
+Please note: Prompts do not work with the TemplateDesigner, only by using the DCP Dialog (Create Document).

 That´s it!
 We appreciate your feedback!
-Please share your thoughts by sending an email to firstname.lastname@example.org.
+Please share your thoughts by sending an e-mail to email@example.com.